JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/10-Secure the connectivity of virtual networks (VPN authentication, Express Route encryption).md

    * Deploying a dedicated instance of the service
    * Using a Private link to an instance of a service from within the VNet
    * Connecting the VNet to the Service endpoint provided by a service
-* A VNet can have at the most two Virtual Network Gateways: A VPN gateway and an Express Route gateway.
+* A VNet can have at the most two Virtual Network Gateways: One VPN gateway and one ExpressRoute gateway.
 * Using VNets is free.

 ![Azure Segmented Network](img/SegmentedNetwork.png)